smol-rs/smol/README.md

 A small and fast async runtime.

+This crate simply re-exports other smaller async crates (see the source).

+To use tokio-based libraries with smol, apply the [`async-compat`] adapter to futures and I/O types.

 ## Examples

 Connect to an HTTP website, make a GET request, and pipe the response to the standard output: